Erodotos/WAV-Sound-Library/README.md

 	-encodeText, hides a text message within the audio file

 	-decodeText, extract hidden message from the audio file

+	-delay , apply a simple echo filter on the audio file

 EXAMPLES OF USE
 	$./wavengine –list Windows_Error.wav Windows_Shutdown.wav